この記事では、システムレベルでお使いのデバイスを保護する多機能広告ブロッカー、「AdGuard for Windows」について書いています。 To see how it works, download the AdGuard app

-AdGuard for Windows is an easy-to-use tool that blocks annoying banners, pop-ups, video ads and trackers.
-But that's not all: it helps you save traffic, load web pages faster, and guard your computer from undesirable and potentially malicious content.
-AdGuard can also protect you from phishing sites, and your children — from information they shouldn't be exposed to due to age restrictions.
+AdGuard for Windows is an easy-to-use tool that blocks annoying banners, popups, video ads, and trackers.
+But that's not all: it helps you save traffic, load web pages faster, and protect your computer from undesirable and potentially malicious websites.
+AdGuard also protects you from phishing websites and keeps your kids away from inappropriate content.

 Once you start AdGuard for Windows, you will see the main screen of the app.
 Its most noticeable detail is the enable/disable protection button.
 Also, on this screen you can monitor blocked ads, trackers and threats statistics, find out the current version of the app or update it.
 Furthermore, there are four tabs in the upper right corner: Settings, Support, License, and About.
 Each of these is worth talking about separately.